jadianes/data-science-your-way/apps/winerama/README.md

     return render(request, 'reviews/user_review_list.html', context)
 ```

 As you see, we just added a filter to the code we used in the latest reviews list, and then we used a new template name `user_review_list.html`.
-We could have used the existing template for `review_list.html` but we want to change the title to something more user specific.
-We also added a check in order to use the request user in case that no `username` is specified.
-This is the case for example when we are redirected to the user reviews page after login.
-Finally, we can decide or not to require login for this view.
-If not (like we did) user reviews are public for not logged users.
+We could have used the existing template for `review_list.html`, but we want to change the title to something more user-specific.
+Finally, we can decide whether or not to require users to login for this view.
+If not (like we did), user reviews are public, so users who are not logged in can view them as well.

-Next we need to create the template as follows.
+Next, we need to create the template as follows.

 ```python
 {% extends 'reviews/review_list.html' %}